 Avista Corp. enters into forward-starting interest rate swap agreements to manage the risk associated with changes in interest rates and the impact on future interest payments.
 These interest rate swap agreements relate to the interest payments for anticipated debt issuances.
 These interest rate swap agreements are considered economic hedges against fluctuations in future cash flows associated with changes in interest rates.

-Settlements of the interest rate swaps are deferred as a regulatory asset or liability (included as part of long-term debt) and are amortized as a component of interest expense over the life of the associated debt issued in accordance with regulatory accounting practices.
-The Company did not have any interest rate swap contracts outstanding as of March 31, 2010 and December 31, 2009.
+The following table summarizes the interest rate swaps the Company has entered into as of September 30, 2010 (dollars in thousands):